The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 How to complain about a solicitor or advocate using their procedure or by contacting the Scottish Legal Complaints Commission.

-How to complain to the Parole Board for Scotland if you’re unhappy with their service.
+How to complain to the Crown Office and Procurator Fiscal Service (COPFS) if you’re unhappy with their service.

 How to complain about the police using their procedure or by contacting the Police Investigations and Review Commissioner.